메인메뉴 바로가기본문으로 바로가기

 Over the past four years, Tetto has interviewed some fifty artists.
 This has given him a precious education on Korean art, and has led to opportunities to lecture on what he has learned.

-Tetto’s hanok, named Pyeonghaengjae, is decorated with objects just right for the house, including old furniture, ceramics, artworks old and new and even a table that he designed himself.
+Tetto’s hanok, named Pyeonghaengjae, is decorated with s just right for the house, including old furniture, ceramics, artworks old and new and even a table that he designed himself.

 SECOND CHAPTER